Categories:

 The data type of the returned value is OBJECT.
 The OBJECT contains an internal representation of the XML.

 • The content of every element in XML documents is text.
-PARSE_XML attempts to convert some XML data from text to native (Snowflake SQL) Data Types.
+PARSE_XML attempts to convert some XML data from text to native (Snowflake SQL) SQL data types reference.

 • NUMERIC and BOOLEAN: